DanForever/Arduino-PC-Health-Monitor/README.md

 ## Features
 - Support for Teensy 3.2 and 4.0
 - Support for ILI9341 TFT modules (320x240 resolution)
-- Support for ILI9488 TFT modules (480x320 resolution)
+- Support for ILI9486 and ILI9488 TFT modules (480x320 resolution)
 - Gathered metrics and screen layouts are configurable through xml
 - The companion app can be extended to offer additional metrics through a simple plugin architecture
 - Multiple devices can be plugged in at once (if you so want)